Occupation Report ยท Engineering

 Your personalised plan

-Environmental Engineers score 32/100 on average — but your score depends on seniority, location, and skills.
+Environmental Engineers score 32/100 on average — but your score turns on how much of your week is Environmental Data Analysis & Modelling (70% exposed), and on seniority and sector.

 Not an Environmental Engineer?
 Check your own score.